 - Add the oil, eggs, and sugar to a bowl of a stand mixer fitted with a whisk attachment.
 Beat on medium-high speed until light and fluffy, about 4 minutes.

-- Mix the milk and vanilla extract in a jug, and slowly pour this into the cupcake batter with the mixer's motor running at low speed.
+- Mix the milk and vanilla extract in a jug, then slowly pour it into the cupcake batter while the mixer is running at low speed.
 Scrape down the sides and bottom of the bowl and mix again, making sure it is lump-free.